long013/long013.github.io/_pages/about.md

 # 🔥 News
 - *2026.07:* &nbsp;💬 An oral presentation to be delivered at the **[2026 Agricultural & Applied Economics Association (AAEA) Annual Meeting](https://www.aaea.org/meetings/2026-aaea-annual-meeting)** (Kansas, the United States).
 - *2026.07:* &nbsp;💬 An oral presentation to be delivered at the **[7th World Congress of Environmental and Resource Economists (WCERE)](https://wcere2026.org/)** (Carcavelos, Portugal).
-- *2026.06:* &nbsp;🎉 Awarded for the **[First Place Best Paper](https://www.linkedin.com/feed/update/urn:li:activity:7475515360184664064/)** at the International Food and Agribusiness Management Association (IFAMA) 2026 World Conference (Cork, Ireland).
+- *2026.06:* &nbsp;🎉 Awarded for the **[First Place Best Paper Award](https://www.linkedin.com/feed/update/urn:li:activity:7475515360184664064/)** at the International Food and Agribusiness Management Association (IFAMA) 2026 World Conference (1st out of 440+ papers).
 - *2026.06:* &nbsp;💬 An oral presentation delivered at the **[International Food and Agribusiness Management Association (IFAMA) 2026 World Conference](https://www.ifama.org/IFAMA-2026)** (Cork, Ireland).
 - *2026.06:* &nbsp;💬 A poster presentation delivered at the **[Land Management for Sustainability (LAMASUS) Summer School 2026](https://www.lamasus.eu/lamasus-brightspace-summer-school-2026/)** (Laxenburg, Austria).
 - *2026.01:* &nbsp;🎓 Beyond grateful to receive my PhD today!
 This journey has been a rollercoaster of challenges and triumphs, but every hurdle has led to this moment.
 Huge thanks to my supervisors, colleagues, family, and friends for their unwavering support. 🎉🥳